-27. If you are disabled or become disabled, Chambers encourages you to discuss with us what reasonable adjustments or support may be appropriate.
+27. If you are disabled or become disabled or have a neurodivergent condition, Chambers encourages you to discuss with us what reasonable adjustments or support may be appropriate.
 Chambers' Reasonable Adjustments Policy is available on the Equality and Diversity section of Chambers' website.